boban-dj/gouda_newstyle/README.md

-Gouda newstyle script.
+## Gouda newstyle script.

 This is a static html generator from markdown.

-Dependencies: pandoc, markdown
+Dependencies: pandoc, markdown, perl, used perlmodules:
+		use Modern::Perl;
+		use autodie qw/:all/;
+		use File::Slurp;
+		use List::Compare;

-Usage: make 2 or more .md files in a folder, every file must start 1st line: % First line all other the gouda.pl script will ask for.
+Usage: make 3 or more .md files in a folder
+Every file must start 1st line: % First line

-# gouda_newstyle
+All other important things the gouda.pl script will ask for.

+It generates style.css, toc.conf (table of content) Added mobile navigation menu with toc support.